11 Qualities of a Good Executive Director: What Members Expect

 3. Ask for and Act on Feedback

-Learning how to be an Executive Director means adapting to change.
+Learning how to be a good Executive Director means adapting to change.

-One of the smartest ways to find where you should shift positions or tactics is asking for feedback.
+One of the smartest ways to find where you should shift positions or tactics is asking for feedback from the board and staff.
+They can inform your most critical decisions.
 Don’t stop at asking — take time to digest what your staff and board members have to say.

 Then, when your members offer feedback, act on it (when it makes sense for your mission).
-Your feedback-based flexibility manifests in how your association grows, your organization’s mission advances and your members stick around.
+Your feedback-based flexibility manifests in how your association grows, your organization’s mission advances, and ultimately, in membership retention.

 4. Think Strategically and Creatively